Detroit Communities & Neighborhoods: All About the Different Districts in Detroit

 Although synonymous with the automobile industry, Detroit is also regarded as a cultural center and a repository for architecture.
-Since the 2000s, the city has focused on restoration of several historic theaters and other venues, as well as high-rise buildings and riverfront revitalization.
-In recent years, the populations of Downtown Detroit, Midtown Detroit and several other great Detroit neighborhoods have experienced growth.
+Since the 2000s, the city has focused on restoring several historic theaters and other venues, as well as high-rise buildings and riverfront revitalization.
+In recent years, the populations of Downtown Detroit, Midtown Detroit, and several other great Detroit neighborhoods have experienced growth.
 Take a look at the different neighborhoods in Detroit, MI.

 The primary residential areas of Detroit include Downtown, Midtown, New Center, North End, East Side, West Side, and the Southwest/Near West.
 Each area is made of many distinct neighborhoods or districts.

 Some neighborhood boundaries and names are long-established and well-known by Detroit residents.
 In other cases, neighborhood perimeters may be less rigid, and there may be multiple names for a particular district or neighborhood.

 Within the Downton Detroit area, there are 17 distinct neighborhoods, while Midtown Detroit has 20.
 The New Center area of Detroit consists of 10 neighborhoods, and there are 11 in the North End.

 The large east side region of Detroit can further be divided into the Upper East Side with 18 neighborhoods, the Central East Side with three neighborhoods, and the Lower East Side with 19 neighborhoods.